judeclark19/v-cell-2/v_cell_rebuild_plan.md

 ### 12B.1 Principle

 All time-based and performance stats should be interpretable in context.
 Each recorded game should include the **rules/difficulty settings used**, enabling filtering/sorting later.
+Guests do not create server records; they may have optional local-only stats later, but those are out of scope for the first pass.

 ### 12B.2 Per-game record (recommended canonical source)